Observable state in Angular Ui components

 Before we continue to improve this code let’s pinpoint some issues:

-• Setting @Input() properties will not update the inputState and thus will not update the ViewModel.
+- Setting @Input() properties will not update the

-• We have a partially observable state (input state) and partially plain objects (not observable).
+part of the ViewModel we have to create a BehaviorSubject otherwise it won’t be reactive. - We have a partially observable state (input state) and partially plain objects (not observable).

-• We want one state object that we can talk to (one single source of truth regarding state).
+implementation would not work in a zone-less solution since it is not reactive. - We want one state object that we can talk to (one single source of truth regarding state).

-• The next, previous and goToEnd all get passed the ViewModel as a parameter so they would get access to the updated properties and we even put the pageIndex and itemsPerPage on the ViewModel for convenience reasons, even though the template doesn’t need those.
+all get passed the ViewModel as a parameter so they would get access to the updated properties and we even put thepageIndex

 Refactor the pager component